 <strong>Commitment to the countryside was emphasised by politicians at the Conservative Party conference</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Politicians at the Conservative Party conference in Manchester last week queued up to emphasise their commitment to the countryside and their support of country sports.

 In her keynote speech, DEFRA secretary Caroline Spelman said the Government wanted to promote a ?rural renaissance?.